JuliaLang/julia/doc/stdlib/glpk.rst

 Almost all GLPK functions can be called in Julia with the same syntax as in the original C library, with some simple translation rules (with very :ref:`few exceptions <glpk-different-than-C>`).
+Some functionality is still missing (see :ref:`this list <glpk-not-available>`); most of it will be added in the future.

 Let's start with an example.
 This is an excerpt from the beginning of the :file:`sample.c` example program which ships with GLPK: